andriikushch/andriikushch.github.io/_posts/2020-04-13-autonomous-vehicle-the-camera.markdown

 http://<YOUR_RASPBERRY_PI_IP_ADDRESS>:8080/?action=stream
 ```

-There you should see the video stream from the USB camera.
+There you should see the video stream from the camera.

 {:.text-align-center}
 ![anim.gif](/assets/images/3/anim.gif)